-How frequently you should install new air filters could depend on the following:
+How often you need to replace the air filters could be on the following:

-- Air filter type
+- Air filter design

-- Total indoor air quality
+- Overall indoor air quality

-- Number of pets
+- Quantity of pets

 - Household size